HOW CAN I GET TICKETS TO A PACKER GAME?

 Another option that Nathan P on Twitter suggested is Craigslist.
 Depending on where you live, you could potentially utilize Craigslist to secure some tickets at more of a fair price.
 However, Nathan had some great advice that went with that, "As a resident of Green Bay, I’ve also bought tickets through Craigslist but only when the seller agreed to meet me at the Packers ticket office to sell them.
 That way I can verify them before buying."
 I'd say that if you're not in an area where you could go to the Packers ticket office, suggest meeting at your local police station.
 This way you know it's a safe purchase, you can verify the tickets look legit, and it'd deter anyone who is doing funny business from wanting to sell them to you since you're meeting at a police station.

 Ultimately, it's up to you on how much risk you're wanting to take on when it comes to buying tickets.
 You don't know want to be one of the unlucky fans that purchases fake tickets, only to be without your money nor valid tickets, left out in the cold.
-If I can help you at all with your ticket buying, feel free to shoot me an email.

 Find this article helpful?
 Feel free to share it.